ychfan/youtube-vos.org/_pages/dataset/vos.md

   url          = {http://arxiv.org/abs/1809.03327},
 }
 ```
-**The 2019 version** will be used for "[the 2nd large-scale video object segmentation challenge]({{ site.baseurl }}/challenge/2019/)" at ICCV 2019.
+**The 2019 version** is used for "[the 2nd large-scale video object segmentation challenge]({{ site.baseurl }}/challenge/2019/)" at ICCV 2019.
 It augments the 2018 version with more videos and annotations.
 * Training: 3471 videos, 65 categories and 6459 unique object instances.
 * Validation: 507 videos, 65 training categories, 26 unseen categories and 1063 unique object instances.
 * Test: 541 videos, 65 training categories, 29 unseen categories and 1092 unique object instances.